EmilieHolden/Semester-Project-1/README.md

 Follow these steps to get a copy of the project running locally:

+- Open Terminal.
+- Change the current working directory to the location where you want the cloned directory.
-- Clone the repository: git clone EmilieHolden/Semester-Project-1
+- Clone the repository: git clone https://github.com/EmilieHolden/Semester-Project-1.git
-- Open the repository: cd html-css-emilie-holden.git
 - Run Live Server

 ### Contact